krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 accumulation—this gives us a powerful framework for dissecting the dynamics of a system of presences.

-This forms the foundation for computing the dynamic evolution of a presence mass in a system of presences.

 ## Computing Signal Dynamics

-Presence calculus concepts—such as presence mass, incidence rate, and density— are not unlike abstract physical notions like force, mass, and acceleration.
+Presence calculus concepts—such as presence mass, incidence rate, and density— are not unlike abstract physical notions like force, mass, and acceleration [^F-physics-analogy].
 In principle, these are measurable quantities constrained by nature to behave in prescribed ways at a micro scale.

+[^F-physics-analogy]: Though we should hasten to add that this is just a loose analogy—we do not imply any conceptual equivalence.

 Once we understand the rules governing their micro-scale behavior, we gain the ability to measure, reason about, and explain a wide range of macro-scale